georgeweigt/quantum-gates/README.md

 cswap		Controlled swap
 ft		Fourier transform
-ift		Inverse fourier transform measure		Print a histogram of the current state, then go to a basis state
+ift		Inverse fourier transform measure		Print a histogram of the current state and go to a basis state
 ```

 #